hlavacs/ViennaPhysicsEngine/README.md

 - Cd into the Vienna Physics Engine directory and run CMake (or the msvc bat file).
 - Open the sln file and compile the project.
 - Note that the physicsexample.exe file is copied to the bin directory of the Vienna Vulkan Engine!
-- Make sure that the physics example is the starting project.
+- Make sure the physicsexample.exe file is in the same directory as the assimp lib file (e.g., Vienna Vulkan Engine/bin/Release).
 - Now you can run the example.

 For Windows 11, all non-Vulkan dependencies are in the external directory.
 The Vulkan SDK is supposed to be pointed at by the VULKAN_SDK environment variable.